Weak and strong sustainability: Rejection of both weak and strong models

 Some critics dismiss the entire concept of sustainability.
 Beckerman's influential work concludes that weak sustainability is "redundant and illogical".
 He holds that sustainability only makes sense in its 'strong' form, but that "requires subscribing to a morally repugnant and totally impracticable objective."
 He also says that he regrets that so much time has been wasted on the entire concept of sustainable development.

 Others have suggested that a better approach to sustainability would be that of social bequests.
 This approach is intended to "free us from a 'zero-sum' game in which our gain is an automatic loss for future generations".
-The social bequest approach reframes the problem to focus on what we leave to future generations rather than how much; the argument is that when the problem is phrased as ‘how much,' this implies that some amount of a resource should be used, and some amount should be left.
-Daniel Bromley uses the example of rainforests to illustrate his argument: If we decide to use 25% of a rainforest and leave the rest, but then the next time we make a decision we start all over again and use 25% of what's left, and so on, eventually there will be no rainforest left.
+The social bequest approach reframes the problem to focus on what we leave to future generations rather than how much; the argument is that when the problem is phrased as 'how much', this implies that some amount of a resource should be used, and some amount should be left.
+Daniel Bromley uses the example of rainforests to illustrate his argument: If we decide to use 25% of a rainforest and leave the rest, but then the next time we make a decision we start all over again and use 25% of what is left, and so on, eventually there will be no rainforest left.
 By focusing on bequests of specific rights and opportunities for future generations, we can remove ourselves from the "straightjacket of substitution and marginal tradeoffs of neoclassical theory".